 A Conversation with Perugia’s Intern

-Adrie Rose is completing a summer internship at Perugia Press, sponsored by the Praxis Program at Smith College.
-Jean Blakeman, Perugia Press board member, conducted an interview with Adrie about her experience as a Perugia intern and as a poet.
+Sarah Waring is completing a summer internship at Perugia Press, sponsored by the Praxis Program at Smith College.
+This is the fourth summer Perugia has been able to offer this internship, as a partnership between Perugia and Smith College.
+Jean Blakeman, Perugia Press board member, conducted an interview with Sarah about her experience as a Perugia intern and as a poet.

 Q: How did you first encounter Perugia Press?

 A: I am not totally sure when I first encountered Perugia!
 The press has been so entwined with the Smith College Poetry Center during my time at Smith.
 I’ve seen Perugia books set out in the Poetry Center, met Becky Olander, Perugia’s director, at local poetry events, and spoken to former Perugia interns.
 However it happened, I was certainly aware of Perugia Press before this summer, when Matt Donovan, director of the Boutelle-Day Poetry Center, notified students about an opportunity with Perugia.
 I sent in my application immediately, and the rest is history!

 Q: What have you been involved with so far at the press?

 A: Along with my fellow intern, Eleanor Walsh, I’ve been writing prompts based on Perugia books, creating social media content, and working on a reading guide and promotional materials for Perugia’s new book.
 I am looking forward to reading manuscript submissions for this year’s contest.

 Q: What are some things that stay with you from the books you’ve been working with?